LivePersonInc/developer-center/pages/documents/RealTimeData/OperationalRealtimeAPI/methods/current-queue-state.md

     }
 ```

-Request by all skills, with v=2
+Request by all skills, whene v=2

 ```json
     {